 - Istanbul: Property in Istanbul creates the most popular and attractive real estate market in Turkey.
-From residences and villas to commercial units, Istanbul offers a wide range of property options.
+From residences and villas to commercial units, Istanbul apartments offer a wide range of property options.

-- Bursa: Bursa, located close to Istanbul, has great opportunities for those who want to buy real estate in Turkey at affordable prices.
+- Bursa: Bursa, located close to Istanbul, has great opportunities for those who want to buy cheap apartments in Bursa.

 - Antalya: Real estate in Antalya is foreigners’ top choice in Turkey when it comes to holiday homes.

-- Izmir: Izmir is another great location in Turkey to buy real estate since it offers everything you need from a major city and a vacation spot in one place.
+- Izmir: Izmir real estate is another great location to buy properties since it offers everything you need from a major city and a vacation spot in one place.

-- Bodrum: Bodrum is home to gorgeous villa type real estate in Turkey, attracting foreigners who are looking for style, luxury, and a sophisticated atmosphere from a property.
+- Bodrum: Bodrum is home to gorgeous villas in Turkey, attracting foreigners who are looking for style, luxury, and a sophisticated atmosphere from a property.

-- Sakarya: Being close to the Black Sea and Istanbul, real estate in Sakarya; is a good alternative to experiencing a lifestyle in nature.
+- Sakarya: Being close to the Black Sea and Istanbul, real estate in Sakarya; is a good alternative to experience a lifestyle in nature.

-- Mersin: Real estate in Mersin is inexpensive with the perfect combination of warm weather year-round in the south of Turkey.
+- Mersin: Mersin real estate is inexpensive with the perfect combination of warm weather year-round in the south of Turkey.